ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a postdoctoral researcher at the Department of Business Administration at the [University of Zurich] and the Department of Economics at the [University of Copenhagen].
+I am a postdoctoral researcher at [Stockholm School of Economics] and the [University of Copenhagen].

 My main research interests are in health economics and applied microeconomics.
 I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.

 I received my PhD in Economics from the University of Copenhagen in 2023.
-During my PhD, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics].
-I will join [Stockholm School of Economics] in February 2024.
+Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics], and the [University of Zurich].

 [//]: # (Links)